Last updated: September 27, 2023

 - Security, justice, and accountability

-Gender Equality: Sweden — a longstanding champion of gender equality — was the first country to implement an explicitly feminist foreign policy in 2014.
-The country’s recently elected right-wing government has announced it will not continue implementing a feminist foreign policy because, according to the new Minister of Foreign Affairs, “the label obscures the fact the Swedish foreign policy must be based on Swedish values and Swedish interests.”
+Gender Equality: Sweden, a longstanding champion of gender equality, was the first country to implement an explicitly feminist foreign policy in 2014.
+The country’s right-wing government has announced it will not continue implementing this policy because, according to the new minister of foreign affairs, “the label obscures the fact the Swedish foreign policy must be based on Swedish values and Swedish interests.”
 Gender equality is nonetheless expected to remain a development priority.
-In 2023, Sweden will leverage its influence on gender equality through its upcoming EU presidency.
+In 2023, Sweden sought to leverage its influence on gender equality through its EU presidency during the first half of the year.

 Global health, agriculture, and education are key development focus areas for Sweden, but are not prioritized within policy.

-SSA: SSA was the recipient of over half of Sweden’s bilateral ODA in 2020 (51%).
-In February 2022, Sweden adopted a new ‘regional strategy for development cooperation with Africa,’ which will focus on strengthening regional cooperation and integration in environment and climate, democracy and human rights, migration and development, economic integration, and peaceful and inclusive societies.
-The new strategy covers SEK4.7 billion (US$507 million) in total for the period 2022-2026.
+Sub-Saharan Africa: SSA was the recipient of over a third of Sweden’s bilateral ODA in 2021 (35%).
+In February 2022, Sweden adopted a new regional strategy for development cooperation with Africa, which will focus on strengthening regional cooperation and integration in environment and climate, democracy and human rights, migration and development, economic integration, and peaceful and inclusive societies.
+The new strategy covers SEK4.7 billion ( US$464 million in 2022 prices) in total for the period 2022-2026.

-Sweden’s new right-wing government’s 2023 budget proposal introduces a new framework with a fixed ODA amount (SEK56 billion, or US$6.1 billion, annually) set for three years (2023-2025), which is decoupled from GNI, but represents 0.88% of projected GNI.
+Sweden’s new right-wing government’s 2023 budget introduces a new framework with a fixed ODA amount (SEK56 billion, or US$5.5 billion, annually) set for three years (2023-2025), which is decoupled from GNI, but represents 0.88% of projected GNI.

 'Budget Area 7’ includes all funding managed by Sida.
 This funding is divided into seven areas: